Davsan88/guidesAndNotes/aws_practitioner.md

 ### AWS CLI
 The AWS Command Line Interface (CLI) is a unified tool to manage AWS services, enabling users to control multiple AWS services from the command line and automate tasks through scripts.

+### AWS SDK
+The AWS Software Development Kit (SDK) provides language-specific APIs that simplify the process of integrating AWS services into your applications, supporting languages like Python, Java, JavaScript, and more.